Friday, November 22, 2024 · 0 min read

 The objective - structural verification of anti-surge valves

-The LNG company primarily employs Anti-Surge Valves (ASVs) in its natural gas pipeline infrastructure.
+The gas plant primarily employs Anti-Surge Valves (ASVs) in its natural gas pipeline infrastructure.
 ASVs' primary function is to protect against excessive pressure and surge events that could damage the pipeline or associated equipment.
 They achieve this by modulating flow or redirecting excess pressure to maintain safe operating conditions.

 Surges can occur due to sudden changes in flow rates, such as during start-up, shutdown, or changes in demand.
 These surges can lead to pressure fluctuations that may compromise the pipeline's structural integrity or affect downstream equipment.